staxrip/staxrip/md/test-build.md

 https://onedrive.live.com/redir?resid=604D4754F64B0ABC!4140&authkey=!ANUm9V3vTPmEFNI&ithint=folder%2c7z

-#### 1.5.0.1
+#### 1.5.0.1 unstable test build

-new: ffmpeg 3.3.1
-new: experimental AV1 codec support
+- new: experimental AV1 codec support
-new: the demux app was removed, the built-in demuxing GUIs for mkvextract, mp4box, eac3to and ffmpeg can be used as independent tool found at: Tools > Advanced > Demux
+- new: the demux app was removed, the built-in demuxing GUIs for mkvextract, mp4box, eac3to and ffmpeg can be used as independent tool found at: Tools > Advanced > Demux
-fix: FLAC was extracted to mka instead of flac
+- fix: FLAC was extracted to mka instead of flac
-fix: old mp4box version used again due to new build not working with qsvenc
-tweak: staxrip is a bit smarter to find out if all job processing is completed and shutdown/standby can be performed
+- tweak: staxrip is a bit smarter to find out if all job processing is completed and shutdown/standby can be performed
-update: MP4Box 0.7.2-DEV-rev79 which fixes issues with qsvenc output
+- update: MP4Box 0.7.2-DEV-rev79 which fixes issues with qsvenc output
-update: MediaInfo 0.7.96
+- update: MediaInfo 0.7.96
+- update: ffmpeg 3.3.1